In this article:

 You can also select a default label or envelope template.
 These settings can be changed when a template is used for a specific mailing, and they are also handy for Acknowledgment templates.
-For example, if you always print envelopes with acknowledgments, you can set that in the letter template and then you won't need to reset it for each batch of acknowledgment letters you send.
+For example, if you always print envelopes with pledge reminders, you can set that in the letter template and then you won't need to reset it for each batch of pledge reminder letters you send.

 Several example templates are provided for your reference in the Examples section of the Letter Templates page.
 You can clone these templates and make them your own, or mark them as archived.

-To use one of the example templates, click Clone:
+To use one of the example templates, navigate to the letter template you want to copy and click Clone:

-You will then see that a copy has been placed in your Active folder:
+You will then see that a copy of that letter template has been placed in your Active folder:

-The template consists of both the underlying Word doc as well as the content defined in the Letter Content bucket (and optionally in the P.S.
-Content bucket):
+The template consists of both the underlying Word doc as well as the content defined in the Letter Content pane (and optionally in the P.S.
+Content pane).

-If you want to get a template out of the way but don't want to fully delete it, you can mark it Archived and then it will move from active to the archived tab.
+If you want to get a template or an example template out of the way but don't want to fully delete it, you can mark it Archived, which will move it from the Active to the Archived tab.